Business Internship Program

 The College of Business Administration participates in the the Pre-law Scholars program.
 More detailed information can be found in the university Special Programs section of this bulletin.

 Students in the Army Military Science program (AROTC) and the Naval Science program (NROTC) may enroll in any of the curricula offered by the College of Business Administration.
-In doing so, more than the 129 credit hours normally required for graduation are necessary.
+In doing so, more credit hours than normally required for graduation may be necessary.
 Also, military and naval science courses fulfill the 12–18 credit requirement of non-business electives.
 More detailed information can be found in the university ROTC Programs section of this bulletin.